DUKKHA IN DEPTH

 Buddha's central teachings are the Four Noble Truths.
 The Mahāsatipaṭṭhāna is the most detailed version of the Four Noble Truths in the Pali Cannon.
 All the translations in all available Western European languages were researched.
 My ideas are based on this text.

 K.E.Neumann's pioneering work gave us the first translations of the entire Pali Cannon into German.
 However he paraphrased the Mahāsatipaṭṭhāna's Second and Third Truths.
 (Reducing circa 2,480 words to 370 words.)
-His work was then copied, translated, and became an English best seller in 1962.
+His work was then copied, translated, and became an English bestseller in 1962.

 The first three Truths discuss Dukkha, its beginnings, and endings.

 The Fourth Truth is the Eightfold Path.
-This a list of eight instructions.
+This is a list of eight instructions.
 These instructions appear to have been generally well understood and accurately transmitted through the ages.

 However, there is an important divergence in translation of a central word, in the sixth instruction.
 This demonstrates vividly how variations would have occurred in preliterate times; and it demonstrates the need to always think originally and question the texts.